JvanKatwijk/qt-dab/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding
   * MOT SlideShow (SLS)
-  * Dynamic Label (DLS) and the possibility of saving dynamic Labels - augmented with channel and time info - in a file,
+  * Dynamic Label (DLS) with the possibility of saving dynamic  the Label text  by right clicking with the mouse, or saving all dynamic label texts  - augmented with channel and time info - in a file,
-  * Both DAB bands (and user defined bands) are supported:
-  	* VHF Band III (default),
-   	* L-Band (obsolete now),
-	* a user defined Band
-  * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the `.ini` file,
-  * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum and the SNR over time,
+  * While DAB is now transmitted by default in the VHF Band II, there are options to select the L-Band, and even  receive data from user defined vands
+  *  While Mode I is "the" mode for DAB, Qt-DAB offers an option to interpret data modelled in Mode II or Mode IV,
+  * There is a focus on viewing the signal: next to showing the spectrum of the received signal and a constellation diagram of the decoded signal, a view on the correlation of the signal and the TII spectrum can be selected.
+Furthermore, a view on the transition from the NULL period to the first datablock, a viewe on the impact of the channel on the signal, and a view on the frequency offsets of the decoded signal can be selected.
+Finally, in a separate widget, the development over time of the SNR can be made visible.
-  * automatic reconfiguration of services,
+  * automatic reconfiguration of services.
   * Detailed information on reception and selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
+  * Frequency spectrum of the resulting audio as well as "strength" meters of the audio stream are made visible,
-  * If configured, the TII data is mapped upon a transmitter's name, and display of TII (Transmitter Identification Information) data when transmitted,
+  * The TII data is mapped upon a transmitter's name, and display of TII (Transmitter Identification Information) data when transmitted,
   * Possibility of displaying a map with position(s) of received transmitter(s),
-  * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
+  * *Favorites* for easy switching of programs in different ensembles (see section *Favorites*),
   * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
-  * Saving audio as uncompressed wave files, and Saving aac frames from DAB+ services for processing by e.g. VLC,
+  * Saving audio as uncompressed wave files, and saving *aac* frames from DAB+ services for processing by e.g. VLC,
   * Saving the ensemble content description: audio and data streams, including almost all technical data into a text file readable by e.g *LibreOfficeCalc*
   * Advanced scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
   * ip output: when configured the ip data - if selected - is sent to a specified ip address (default: 127.0.0.1:8888),